yamadashy/typescript-sdk/README.md

 ### Task-Based Execution

+> **⚠️ Experimental API**: Task-based execution is an experimental feature and may change without notice.
+Access these APIs via the `.experimental.tasks` namespace.

 Task-based execution enables "call-now, fetch-later" patterns for long-running operations.
 This is useful for tools that take significant time to complete, where clients may want to disconnect and check on progress or retrieve results later.

 Common use cases include: